 Back to torque, the DD2 is the first ever wheel to have a direct drive motor optimised for racing simulators, and it shows.
 It achieves a peak torque of 25Nm, which is identical to the torque output in most real race cars which use power steering, and even in the harshest racing conditions the holding torque is never less than 18Nm.
 If you have a preferred wheel which is heavier and are thus afraid it might have a negative impact on your simulating experience fear not.
 The DD2’s motor speed and acceleration does not suffer from heavy wheels.

 Let’s start our review of the AccuForce Pro V2 by making something clear.
-This is the only complete steering wheel on this list.
+This is one of two complete steering wheels on this list.
 That’s right: out of the box, this direct drive base includes a beautiful 33 centimeter wheel rim, which means there’s only one price for you to worry about.

 One of the most impressive additions is the auto-optimize feature.
 This means that the wheel will be able to change its settings to best mirror what you need.
 It can be auto-optimized to fit your driving style, your driving line, what track you’re on, what car you’re using, how these two interact.
 Simply put it’s your own little engineering department inside the wheel itself.